Curriculum, subjects, number of hours

 According to the Education Act, one of the principles of education is the wide use of effective modern teaching methods and approaches to education.
 Framework education programmes can set out basic methods and teaching requirements; however the choice of actual educational methods depends on the school and the teacher.
 Schools have to describe the total educational concept and educational strategy of individual subjects/modules in their school education programmes.
 The school education programme can be a standard one (classic), which means that it is based on the educational subjects and curriculum, or in the case of the vocational education also as a modular one.
 The use of modules is suitable mainly in the case if the school would like to contribute to individualization of the educational path of pupils and to offer different educational paths, forms and opportunities.
 The cross-sectional topics are also included into the education programmes.
 For more information, see the previous sections.

 The education is theoretical and practical.
-In vocational courses, mainly in those designated as upper secondary education with the VET certificate (střední vzdělání s výučním listem), practical education forms an essential part of education.
+In vocational upper secondary courses with practical training (E, H and L0 category) (střední vzdělání s výučním listem), practical education forms an essential part of education.

 Some of the theoretical subjects are usually taught in classrooms for practical exercises.